code-mentoring/game-nation/README.md

 * python3 (3.9.0) and pip (20.1.1)
 * npm (6.14.8)

+Note:
+* pip is installed with python automatically.
-Instructions may vary for Windows and MacOS.
-Specific versions may not be required.
+* Instructions may vary for Windows and MacOS.
+* Specific versions may not be required.

 ### Get the source
 1. Fork this repo